Last Updated: October 2019

 If you want to disable your replies, proceed as following:

 If your company is using an Exchange Server, then the configuration process is very simple:

 If you are on macOS then the process is fairly simple, here are the steps:

 We were asked whether you are able to set different automatic responders according to who sent the message.
 That’s possible,as the Outlook Rules Wizrd allows you to condition your email messages by several parameters:

 In order to use multiple replies, all you need to do is build different rules and then assign different Outlook reply templates to each.

-Good question, you’ll see your replies in your Outlook sent items.
+Good question, you’ll see your replies showing up as entries in your Outlook sent items folder

 This is a very important question – the answer is that the rules you are defining in Outlook are client only, meaning that they will run only when Outlook is running.
 This is not the case if you are using autoreplies on Outlook on Exchange.

-When absent, you might choose to automatically forward your emails to other people.
+When on PTO / vacation/ holidays or while travelling, you might choose to automatically forward your emails to other people so they are able to respond.
 You can use the Rules Wizard to define a specific rule to handle that.

 On Windows, you are able to add rich text information to your replies, be it links, pictures and even animated gifs.
 You can also add your signature to all outgoing emails.